sist-cs120/acoustic-lan/src/project_4/README.md

 Checkpoints:

-Upload your report to the homework assignment named &quot;Final Report&quot;.
+Upload your report to the homework assignment named 'Final Report'.
 Each group only need to submit it once.

 CK(4 points).